Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 The atmosphere there is breathable for terrestrial creatures without requiring much adaptation as it consists of Neon (\~49%), Oxygen (\~21%), Krypton (\~26%), and Methane (\~2-3%), as well as vapors and dust.
 Methane causes the blue tint, but is also highly flammable.
 As a result, flames are more volatile and unpredictable.

+#### The Albaxian Day
 One day on Albaxia is approximately 147 hours, or just over 6 days on Terrus.
 This results in very hot afternoons and very cold nights, as the sun shines or is absent for over 70 hours each time.
 The day is divided to twelve 12.25-hour periods by terrestrial creatures, who are used to 24 hour days.

 **Morning.** The morning is equivalent to a normal day on Terrus in temperature and weather.
-The first hours of light are cool and comfortable, and it starts getting hot after about six hours from first light.
+The first hours of light are still cool and comfortable from the early morning, and it starts getting hot after about six hours.

 **Noon.** The noon is hot, and it's usually a good time to find cover and rest.
 It is not recommended to sleep in the sun, even though the thick atmosphere provides some protection from ultraviolet radiation.